-Recommendation Action Status port has an outstanding recommendation to the Education Directorate: The development and implementation of this service In progres 2.
-The Commerce and Works Directorate's Shared Services Procurement and directorates should develop capital works service level agreements, or the equivalent, by 31 December 2014.
-These should specify reporting responsibilities. implementation of this service level agreement has not yet been finalised by Procurement and Capital Works, Shared Services. progress Govern nment Response - Agreed in principle
+Recommendation Action Status This Report has an outstanding recommendation related to the Education Directorate:2.The Commerce and Works Directorate's Shared Services Procurement and directorates should develop capital works service level agreements, or the equivalent, by 31 December 2014.
+These should specify reporting responsibilities.
+The development and implementation of this service level agreement has not yet been finalised by Procurement and Capital Works, Shared Services.
+In progress

+Government Response - Agreed in principle